EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Manage-domain-users-groups-and-computers.md

 ### Task 1: Add members to a domain group

 Add users to groups according to the table above.
 Use the different administration tools for this task.
-Below, generic instructions for each tool are given.
+Below, generic instructions for each tool are provided.

 #### Active Directory Users and Computers